 If you haven't got an RMA template, it's easy to create one:

 - Go to Settings > Templates > Document templates, and add a new template called "RMA".

 - Choose to load the default RMA template from "choose a predefined template".

 - Make any changes you need.

 - Save the template.

-Note that marking a return/credit as refunded in Brightpearl will not move any money - you will also need to perform the refund via your credit card machine, payment provider, or cash.
+Warning: Marking a return/credit as refunded in Brightpearl will not move any actual money!
+You will still need to perform the refund via your credit card machine, payment provider, or in cash.

 - Search for and open the sales return/credit.

-- Scroll to the bottom of the page and click Do refund.
+- Scroll to the bottom of the page and click Refund.